-I am keeping this post up so you can continue to learn about why you need eco-friendly toilet paper, the pros and cons of different eco-friendly toilet paper options, and some branch choices.
-We are still happily using this brand, and are considering switching to their recycled line to reduce our environmental impact even more.
-We will definitely check our Costco for Caboo next time!
+Although you may be able to find eco-friendly toilet paper at Costco, I am keeping this post up so you can continue to learn about why you need eco-friendly toilet paper, the pros and cons of different green toilet paper options, and some brand choices.
+Keep scrolling to learn about the brand we’ve used for 2 years!

 Eco-friendly toilet paper is a thing!
 Except, the product in your bathroom most likely does not fit the bill.
 Most conventional toilet papers are made using unsustainable methods.
 One company that could be helping American consumers make the switch is Costco.